 Diameter of a circular pipe or culvert, height of a box culvert, or maximum depth of the channel cross section (ft/inches or m/cm).
-See Figure 7.2 on page 190 for an illustration of this value.
+See Figure 7.2 on page 208 for an illustration of this value.

-Note that the units (ft/inches or m/cm) is defined by the entry DIAMETER UNITS in the Project Options dialog box, Elements Prototype tab, described on page 182.
+Note that the units (ft/inches or m/cm) is defined by the entry DIAMETER UNITS in the Project Options dialog box, Elements Prototype tab.